DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-02-10-autocomplete-analytics.md

 ### Missing options

 Some searches seem like things that it would be reasonable to expect to be in the list.
-A good example from the table above is `jew` - for which we assume they were searching for `jewellery`.
-Ultimately the user picked `Silversmithing and Goldsmithing`, which is similar, but perhaps not quite the same.
+A good example from the table above is ‘jew’ - for which we assume they were searching for ‘jewellery’.
+Ultimately the user picked ‘Silversmithing and Goldsmithing’, which is similar, but perhaps not quite the same.
 We’ll need analysis to understand the implications of adding new items.

 ### Incorrect searches